PaperMC/Paper/README.md

 How To (Compiling Jar From Source)
 ------
-To compile Paper, you need JDK 8, maven, and an internet connection.
+To compile Paper, we recommend use JDK 11, maven, and an internet connection.

 Clone this repo, run `./paper jar` from *bash*, get files.